About GLORY

 Cooperation among Audit & Supervisory Committee, Accounting Auditors and Internal Audit Departments

-Nomination Advisory Committee and Compensation Advisory Committee
+Nomination Advisory Committee

-<Members of main organs>
+<Members of main governing bodies>

 Title Name Board of Directors